-Fourier neither proved the convergence of the series, nor explored conditions necessary for its convergence.
-The first rigorous statement in those regards came in the 1829 Mémoir [8] of his student, DIRICHLET2 That helped to remove some of the early skepticism surrounding the validity and applicability of Fourier's approach, established it as a legitimate and respectable part of mathematics, and spurred active research in the area, leading to the works of STURM3 [21, 22] and his
+FOURIER neither proved the convergence of the series, nor explored conditions necessary for its convergence.
+The first rigorous statement in those regards came in the 1829 Mémoir [8] of his student, Dirichlet That helped to remove some of the early skepticism surrounding the validity and applicability of Fourier's approach, established it as a legitimate and respectable part of mathematics, and spurred active research in the area.

-1 Jean-Baptiste Joseph Fourier (1768-1830), French mathematician and physicist.
+&lt;sup>1 Jean-Baptiste Joseph Fourier (1768-1830), French mathematician and physicist.

-2 Gustav Peter Lejeune Dirichlet (1805-1859), German mathematician.
+&lt;sup>2 Gustav Peter Lejeune Dirichlet (1805-1859), German mathematician.